-Paul Tiyambe Zeleza is Vice Chancellor and Professor of the Humanities and Social Sciences at the United States International University-Africa, Nairobi, Kenya, a position he assumed on January 1, 2016.
-He was installed as the university’s second Vice Chancellor on Thursday, April 7, 2016.
+Paul Tiyambe Zeleza is Vice Chancellor (President) and Professor of the Humanities and Social Sciences at the United States International University-Africa, Nairobi, Kenya, a position he assumed on January 1, 2016.

 An accomplished and much-feted academic, Prof. Zeleza’s academic work has crossed traditional boundaries, ranging from economic and intellectual history to human rights, gender studies, and diaspora studies.
-He has published more than 300 journal articles, book chapters, reviews, short stories and online essays and authored or edited 27 books, several of which have won international awards including Africa’s most prestigious book prize, the Noma Award, for his books A Modern Economic History of Africa (1993) and Manufacturing African Studies and Crises (1997).
-His most recent books include In Search of African Diasporas: Testimonies and Encounters (2012), Africa’s Resurgence: Domestic, Global and Diaspora Transformations (2014), and The Transformations of Global Higher Education (2016).
+He has published more than 300 journal articles, book chapters, reviews, short stories and online essays, and authored or edited 27 books, several of which have won international awards including Africa’s most prestigious book prize, the Noma Award for Publishing in Africa, for his books A Modern Economic History of Africa (1993) and Manufacturing African Studies and Crises (1997).
+His most recent books include In Search of African Diasporas: Testimonies and Encounters (2012), Africa’s Resurgence: Domestic, Global and Diaspora Transformations (2014), and The Transformation of Global Higher Education, 1945-2015 (2016).

-He has presented nearly 250 keynote addresses, papers, and public lectures at leading universities and international conferences in 31 countries and served on the editorial boards of more than two dozen journals and book series and edited a personal online magazine, The Zeleza Post, from 2004 to 2012.
+He has presented nearly 250 keynote addresses, papers, and public lectures at leading universities and international conferences in 32 countries and served on the editorial boards of more two dozen journals and book series and edited a personal online magazine, The Zeleza Post, from 2004 to 2012.
 He currently serves as Editor-in-Chief of the Oxford Bibliographies Online in African Studies.